$46.00 GST incl

 The ability of a child to spontaneously initiate their own play is the focus of the scoring of the PPC-T. When children can spontaneously initiate their own play, they have a deeper understanding of the context of the play and are able to generalise their play ideas across settings.
 Research has shown that children who can competently and spontaneously initiate their own play within a social group tend to be more competent in oral language, have greater self-regulation and socio-emotional understanding (Elias & Berk, 2002; Hughes & Leekam, 2004; Whitebread & O’Sullivan, 2012; Whitebread et al., 2009).

 To score the PPC-T, an Assessment Scoring Form is used to record the child’s spontaneous play abilities, emerging play abilities, and also to record if play skills were not observed.
+Assessment Scoring Forms are sold separately here.
 The child’s scores across the five play skills are totalled to give teachers information on how to support a child’s play and to identify children who would benefit from further support.
 Case study examples are given in the manual.
 The PPC-T would be a valuable resource for teachers of children in the early years.